hauselin/obsidian-alfred/README.md

 - Fallback search when there are no results ([@technicalpickles](https://github.com/technicalpickles))

 Future features
 - Use workflow/environment variables to save vault names, daily note vault, date-time format etc., so there's no need to configure/edit the osascripts.
 See [issue](https://github.com/hauselin/obsidian-alfred/issues/8#issue-747087640).
+Will replace Alfred file filters with script filters.

 # Installation